The highlights from Straight to the Bar delivered to your inbox each Monday.

-His latest - Fixing Elbow Pain - takes a very thorough look at banishing elbow injuries completely.
+One of our favourites - Fixing Elbow Pain - takes a very thorough look at banishing elbow injuries completely.
 If you've ever experienced something like Tennis Elbow or Golfer's Elbow, you'll understand just how incredible that is.
 Fantastic.

 Jessica Ruane is a writer and blogger specializing in topics such as self-defense, crime, and other areas vital for personal safety.
 Find out more over on Google+.

 Joe Hashey is a CSCS through the NSCA, owner of Synergy Athletics and author of the superb Bull Strength manual.
 Take advantage of the Synergy Athletics Free Newsletter by signing up at the website.
 All subscribers get instructions on how make a 3 inch independently revolving thick bar, a free athlete training report, and an insight into Bull Strength!

 John Cammidge has been lifting, learning and sharing for more than 10 years.
 Find out more over at greatweightlifting.com.